GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Longsword
 A finely made ancient sword which lay resting in a frozen castle. *If an attack by this weapon would be successful or qualifies for damaging a foe's armor, even if they wear none, it applies the effect of a Cold critical hit.
 Water which comes in contact with the blade is frozen.
 The blade can slide out from such ice with minimal effort.
 If name is known, and the user inflicts a critical hit, they may apply a cold attack as well*.

+**Brutinus** (*unique*)
+$14,000 , 2 lbs.
+Brusgiatta
+A smooth weighty disc intended to be thrown at stuff really, really, hard.
+When thrown at a foe *it gains a 1d4 bonus for the purpose of inflicting a critical hit*.
+If name is known, *user may opt to not have the bonus to the attack.
+If so, the d4 is still rolled.
+On impact, the brusgiatta will inflict a force attack against everything within a number of feet equal to the result*.

 **Calling Sting** (*unique*)
 $5,000 , 2.5 lbs.
 Shortbow